flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 ---
-title: The User Guide of FlashR
+title: The User Guide of FlashR/FlashMatrix
 keywords: tutorial
 last_updated: Nov 3, 2016
 tags: [tutorial]
-summary: "The User Guide of FlashR"
+summary: "The User Guide of FlashR/FlashMatrix"
 sidebar: mydoc_sidebar
 permalink: FlashMatrix-user-guide.html
 folder: mydoc
 ---

-FlashR extends the R programming framework for large-scale data analysis.
+FlashR is the main programming interface of FlashMatrix.
+By utilizing the powerful matrix computation in FlashMatrix, FlashR extends the R programming framework for large-scale data analysis.
 It executes R code in parallel automatically and utilizes disks to scale R to large datasets.
-The core of FlashR is a small set of generalized matrix operations to perform computation in an array-oriented fashion.
-In addition, FlashR reimplements many commonly used R functions in the [base](https://stat.ethz.ch/R-manual/R-devel/library/base/html/00Index.html) and [stats](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/00Index.html) packages to provide users a familiar R programming environment to reduce the learning curve.
+FlashR mimics the programming interface of the R framework.
+It reimplements many commonly used R functions in the [base](https://stat.ethz.ch/R-manual/R-devel/library/base/html/00Index.html) and [stats](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/00Index.html) packages to provide users a familiar R programming environment to reduce the learning curve.
+In addition, FlashR provides a set of generalized matrix operations that extend the R framework to implement more computations efficiently.
 FlashR is completely implemented as an R package.

-Although FlashR tries to provide a familiar environment for R users, some operations in the R framework are not supported in FlashR.
-The biggest difference is that FlashR does not allow users to modify individual elements in a vector or a matrix.
-FlashR intentionally chooses so for the sake of performance.
-FlashR stores vectors and matrices on SSDs.
-Modifying individual elements results in read-modify-write to SSDs, which causes many small random I/O. It causes efficiency issues and these operations are harmful to SSDs.
-By forbidding modifying individual elements, FlashR advocates array-oriented programming to achieve superior efficiency.

 ## How to start